 Watch: What is Psychological Safety?
 (7 min) What Is Psychological Safety?

-Reflect on a time when you felt psychologically safe—or unsafe—in a team setting.
+Reflect on a time when you felt psychologically safe—or unsafe—in a team or group setting.

 Consider jotting down your thoughts to support deeper discussion.